-The social characteristics of respondents involved in AYB activities indicated the preponderance of the elderly who are fast aging with little or no formal education was high.
+The social characteristics of respondents involved in AYB activities indicated that the preponderance of the elderly, who are fast aging with little or no formal education, was high.
 While these traditional custodians of AYB are passing away due to old age, the younger generation has not shown enough interest in this crop.

-Furthermore, the variability in seed coat colours and patterns were highly varied and has direct relationship with choice of selection of AYB seeds for cultivation and use.
-However, inadequate information from extension officers, lack of staking materials, long cooking time, low market demand, lack of appropriate conservation measures and unstable sources of income were among the factors against the cultivation and use of AYB.
+Furthermore, there was high variability in seed coat colours and patterns and this has a direct relationship with choice of selection of AYB seeds for cultivation and use.
+However, inadequate information from extension officers, a lack of staking materials, long cooking time, low market demand, lack of appropriate conservation measures and unstable sources of income were among the factors against the cultivation and use of AYB.

 Apparently, the results from this study showed that this rich indigenous knowledge could provide a guiding light for informed scientific inquiry to address current challenges.
 Protection of indigenous knowledge and its promotion among the scientific domain is urgently needed to conserve and develop this crop [48].
-As an integral component of the menu of majority of the agrarian communities in this zone, it could play a significant role on food security and economic development.
+As an integral component of the menu of the majority of the agrarian communities in this zone, it could play a significant role on food security and economic development.

-361 This study has unveiled some baseline data on the extensive dietary preparations and other 362 latent uses of AYB in addressing food security and sustainable development of these resources poor 363 rural communities.
-Urgent local and national in-situ and ex-situ conservation approaches are highly 364 needed to ensure the continuous existence of this highly promising fading plant genetic resource in 365 the face of change.
-National Research Council [49] stressed on the need for preliminary surveys, 366 which could quickly be converted into advisory services to farmers who are the keepers of Africa's 367 age-old yam bean heritage.
-This they noted could be done throughout the AYB zones with the aim of 368 creating more awareness on its multipurpose assets, conserving the germplasm and improving the 369 potentials of this crop.
+This study has unveiled some baseline data on the extensive dietary preparations and other latent uses of AYB in addressing food security and sustainable development of these resource-poor rural communities.
+Urgent local and national in-situ and ex-situ conservation approaches are highly needed to ensure the continuous existence of this highly promising fading plant genetic resource in the face of change.
+The National Research Council [49] stressed the need for preliminary surveys, which could quickly be converted into advisory services to farmers who are the keepers of Africa's age-old yam bean heritage.
+This, they noted, could be done throughout the AYB zones with the aim of creating more awareness of its multipurpose assets, conserving the germplasm and improving the potentials of this crop.

-370 4.
-Materials and Methods
+4. Materials and Methods

-371 4.1.
+4.1.
 Study Area

-372 The study area was southeastern geo-political zone of Nigeria, comprising of Abia, Anambra, 373 Ebonyi, Enugu and Imo states regarded as the Igbo land.
-It is located within longitudes 5° 30' and 9° 374 30' E and latitudes 4° 30' and 7° 00' N, occupying a land area of about 75,488 km2 (Figure 10) and 375 bordered by Cross River State to the east, Akwa Ibom to the south, Edo and Delta States to the west, 376 and Kogi and Benue States to the north [50].
-Temperature in the study area is characterized by two 377 distinct alternating seasons of uniformly high temperature of 37°C. The aridity of the dry season is 378 accentuated by the dust-laden harmattan winds (Northeast (NE) Trades Winds).
-The mean monthly 379 temperatures oscillate between 23.3°C and 27.7°C with a seasonal bimodal annual rainfall of 380 (1500-2500 mm).
-With respect to vegetation the age-long anthropogenic activities have given rise to a 381 derived mosaic of lowland rainforest vegetation type that houses a relic of tropical rainforest 382 vegetation belt [50].
+The study area was the southeastern geo-political zone of Nigeria, comprising of Abia, Anambra, Ebonyi, Enugu and Imo states regarded as the Igbo land.
+It is located within longitudes 5°30' and 9°30' E and latitudes 4°30' and 7°00' N, occupying a land area of about 75,488 km2 (Figure 10) and bordered by the Cross River State to the east, Akwa Ibom to the south, Edo and Delta States to the west, and Kogi and Benue States to the north [50].
+Temperature in the study area is characterized by two distinct alternating seasons of uniformly high temperature of 37 °C. The aridity of the dry season is accentuated by the dust-laden harmattan winds (Northeast (NE) Trades Winds).
+The mean monthly temperatures oscillate between 23.3 °C and 27.7 °C with a seasonal bimodal annual rainfall of 1500-2500 mm.
+With respect to vegetation, the age-long anthropogenic activities have given rise to a derived mosaic of lowland rainforest vegetation type that houses a relic of the tropical rainforest vegetation belt [50].